KevsRepos/Workers-0.2/README.md

 ***Description/What is this?***

 This is a Web App especially build for the beverage market.
 It helps these Companys to digitalize the workflow.
 You can write delivery notes and write back orders.
-You also have a overview of all products to organize.
+You also have an overview of all products to organize.

 I built this Web App during my time at my local Drinking Store.
 I used it to make my work more efficient.